DSC-Capstone/dsc-capstone.github.io/assignments/quarter-2-project.md

 The visual presentation may be a website, blog, artwork, functional product, or service.
 There must be some consumer-facing (or general-audience) component to this work.
-If your visual presentation is not a blog, it should be approved by your domain mentor.
+If your visual presentation is not a blog hosted on a static website, it should be approved by your domain mentor.

 The visual presentation is graded by the methodology instructor.